cotes2020/jekyll-theme-chirpy/_posts/2022-01-09-integer-overflow.md

 takes place, the application cannot know that the calculation it has performed is incorrect, and it will continue under the assumption that it is.
-Even though they can be difficult to exploit, and frequently cannot be exploited at all, they can cause unepected behaviour, which is never a good thing in a secure system.
+Even though they can be difficult to exploit, and frequently cannot be exploited at all, they can cause unexpected behaviour, which is never a good thing in a secure system.